EchisholmBsu/project-blackjack/README.md

 This class is a blueprint for objects that represent a deck of 52 cards.
 These objects have several methods, the most useful of which are the shuffle and dealCard methods.
 Hand.java: This class serves as a blueprint for objects that represent a hand of cards -- i.e., the collection of cards belonging to an individual person.
 It contains the state and behavior common to any hand of cards, regardless of the game being played.
 Key methods include the addCard method for adding a card to the hand, and the getValue method for getting the total value of the hand.
 You will extend this class to create subclasses for the the player's hand and the dealer's hand in Blackjack.

+Hand.java
+--
+This class is a blueprint for objects that represent a hand of cards -- i.e., the collection of cards belonging to an individual person.
+It contains the state and behavior common to any hand of cards, regardless of the game being played.
+Key methods include the addCard method for adding a card to the hand, and the getValue method for getting the total value of the hand.
+You will extend this class to create subclasses for the the player's hand and the dealer's hand in Blackjack.

 Player.java
 --
 This is an abstract class that serves as a superclass for classes that represent different types of players -- in particular, the ways in which players decide whether to take another hit.
 This class has an abtract method called wantsHit that takes two parameters: the player's own hand and the opponent's hand.
 Implementations of this abstract method should return true in cases in which the player should take another hit and false otherwise.
 We have given you one simplistic subclass of this abstract superclass (see below).
 You will create two others.

+RecklessPlayer.java
+--
-RecklessPlayer.java: This class extends Player.
+This class extends Player.
 It implements a simplistic version of wantsHit that always returns true, which means that this type of player always asks for another hit!
 You should not modify the code in any of the above classes.

 In addition, I am providing a working incomplete implementation of Blackjack.java.